7heKnight/dkkt-project/README.md

 ---

 This project built for Capstone Project in FPT University.

-This Project built for Cloud pentesting (Azure specificed) purpose.
+This Project was built for Cloud pentesting (Azure specificed) purpose.

 What will this tool do?
 ---